Common Cloud Migration Challenges and How to Overcome Them

 Cloud migration has become imperative for organisations aiming to improve agility, scalability, and long-term cost efficiency.
 But while the benefits of the cloud are well understood, the journey itself is often far more complex than anticipated.
-From unexpected costs to operational disruptions, organisations face a wide range of hurdles that
+From unexpected costs to operational disruptions, organisations face a wide range of hurdles that can derail even the best-intentioned migration efforts.

 This article explores the most common challenges encountered during cloud migrations – and how to navigate them effectively to ensure a smooth and successful transition.